 Mackinac HVDC Converter Station | St. Ignace, Michigan

-ABB was the EPC contractor for American Transmission Company on this high voltage, direct current, converter facility which is the first two-story building of its kind constructed in North America.
-Gundlach Champion was the Design-Builder for ABB on the 52,000 sq.ft. building and site foundations.
-This facility, which is located in the southeastern portion of Michigan’s Upper Peninsula, was constructed of hot-dipped galvanized structural steel, precast concrete divider walls and floors, insulated metal wall panels, aluminum sheeted reactor halls, steel mesh-lined valve halls and EPDM membrane roof system.
-All structural steel and reinforcing steel are tied to a grounding system in order to not disrupt the sensitive equipment housed in the facility.
-The precast wall panels weighed over 78,000 pounds and were set with a combination of a 350-ton and a 75-ton crane.
+Located in the southeastern portion of Michigan’s Upper Peninsula, this facility was designed and constructed over the course of 12 months.
+The construction included hot-dipped galvanized structural steel, precast concrete divider walls and floors, insulated metal wall panels, aluminum sheeted reactor halls, steel meshlined valve halls, and an EPDM membrane roof system.
+Additionally, all structural steel and reinforcing steel pieces are tied to a grounding system, in order not to disrupt the sensitive equipment housed in the facility.
+Worthy of note, the precast wall panels weighed over 78,000 pounds, and were set with a combination of a 350-ton and a 75-ton crane.
 A multitude of concrete foundations for exterior equipment were also part of the project.

-Gundlach Champion managed numerous subcontractors on site, and self-performed the concrete, precast floor and wall panels, structural/miscellaneous steel erection, wall panel installation, and general trades work.
+Gundlach Champion Inc. managed numerous subcontractors of varying trades on site, and self-performed the concrete, precast floor and wall panels, structural and miscellaneous steel erection, wall panel insulation, and general trades work.